pigeonposse/dovenv/docs/guide/core/examples.md

 		},
 	},
 	/**
-	 * Create a alias for `struture` command
+	 * Create a alias for `struture` command.
 	 */
 	alias : { struct : {
 		desc : 'Set structure for the workspace', cmd  : 'dovenv structure --silent',
 	} },
 	/**
-	 * Configuration for the transform command
+	 * Configuration for the transform command.
 	 */
 	transform : {
 		none : {